WIS-MICC-CellObservatory/PME_Kinetics/README.md

 ## Output

-- Save results:
- 	+ Detailed results tables (for cells and for edges) + overlay for each image
-	+ Summary table with one line for each embryo in each image, and average values
-- Save the active macro parameters in a text file in the Results folder

 For each input image FN, the following output files are saved in ResultsSubFolder under the input folder
 - FN_Ch1Overlay.tif 	- the original brightfield channel with overlay of the segmented Embryos in magenta (EmbryoColor)
 - FN_Ch2_AboveTh.tif - the flourescnce channel after background subtraction and where all pixels below MinIntensityToMeasureare set to 0